hostjane/hostjane.github.io/_pages/marketplace-fee.md

 | Delivery fee         | $0     | $0   |
 | Totals           | $95 | $105.99  |

-With HostJane, Sellers have full control of their independent business.
+## Sellers have full control of their independent business

 - [x] Sellers set their Service cost
 - [x] Control if the Buyers own the rights to their Final Work, or charge a license fee